dragonmkww/Comfy-Guilded/README.md

 Step 3.
 Move the "Comfy" folder inside the ZIP file into C:\Users\Your-Username\AppData\Roaming\\.reguilded\themes

 Step 4.
-Open Guilded and go into your ReGuilded settings and enable the theme called "Chillax"
+Open Guilded and go into your ReGuilded settings and enable the theme called "Comfy Guilded"

 Step 5.
 Enjoy!